silnrsi/font-ramsina/documentation/source/features.md

 ## Stylistic sets

+_Some of the character variants below are also implemented as Stylistic sets._

 ### Kaph Mim Nun alternates

 <span class='affects'>Affects: U+071F U+0721 U+0722  (this feature is primarily for outlines and only affects the isolate form)</span>